A new economic model is taking shape

 Google's Structural Exception

-Google's approach stands apart from every other AI platform: the Associated Press is the only publisher with a confirmed deal covering LLM training data for AI Overviews, AI Mode, and Gemini.
+This is not an engineering necessity — it is a structural coercion.
+Google could separate its crawlers, as its competitors have.
+It chooses not to.
+The result is that Google extracts from virtually every publisher via Googlebot — and licenses from almost none.
+The Associated Press is the only publisher with a confirmed deal covering LLM training data for Google's AI products.
 The December 2025 pilot program with The Guardian, Washington Post, and others is a non-training arrangement covering AI article overviews in Google News.
-Google extracts from virtually every publisher via Googlebot — and licenses from almost none.
 This is the structural gap at the centre of the CMA's investigation.

 Two Deal Models — Different Risk Profiles